Shard-Labs/PoLido-docs/docs/guides/node-operators.md

 protocol (as described below) and put the desired amount of tokens to stake (10 MATIC is minimum) + allocate the amount for heimdall fees (minimum 20 MATIC).

-## Tutorial on How to join as an Operator during testnet phase
+## Tutorial on How to join as an Operator

 You can join as a Node Operator with an unstaked Validator node or with a pre-staked one.